guerilla7/CyberMoE/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/guerilla7/CyberMoE)
 ![Python](https://img.shields.io/badge/python-3.8%2B-blue)

 This project provides a minimal, educational implementation of a sparse **Mixture-of-Experts (MoE)** model.
-It is designed to demonstrate the core concepts of MoE within a cybersecurity context, showcasing how domain-specific routing can improve model efficiency and interpretability.
+It is designed to demonstrate the core concepts of MoE within a cybersecurity context, s[...]

 This repository contains two main components:
 1. A command-line script (`CyberMoe.py`) that trains the model and runs inference on a predefined set of examples.